Sukhdev Singh Babbar: Early life

-Sukhdev Singh Dasuwal was born on 9 August 1955 to Jind Singh and Harnam Kaur in the village of Dassuwal, Patti, Amritsar, Punjab, India.
+Sukhdev Singh Dasuwal was born on 9 August 1955 to Jind Singh and Harnam Kaur in a Sandhu Jatt Sikh family of the village Dassuwal, Patti, Tarn Taran, Punjab, India.
 He studied up to the middle school level.
 He had three brothers.
 His elder brother, Mehal Singh "Babbar" is also an active leader of the Babbar Khalsa International.
 The older brother of all three, Angrej Singh, is blind.
 His family owned 18 acre of land in the village of Dassuwal.
 The wives of Sukhdev Singh Babbar and Mehal Singh Babbar are sisters who belonged to the adjoining village of Ghariala.
+He took Amrit and became a Khalsa in 1977.